Viewing Results

 For more detailed numerical data, you can use the built-in analytical dialogs.

-Click the Summary button in the left sidebar or the top ribbon to get a high-level overview of the entire model's performance.
-This dialog features:
+Click the Summary button in the ribbon toolbar to get a high-level overview of the entire model's performance.

-- Member List — A filterable table of every member in the model.
+A filterable table of every member in the model, showing:

 For a deep dive into a specific part of your structure, the Member Analysis dialog provides high-resolution data for a single selected member.